grant-king/ML_progress/log.md

 Day 4: January 7, 2019

-**Today's Progress:** Learned about collections module.
+**Today's Progress:** Started investigating beginning steps and potential project paths for working with Python in Blender.
+Learned about collections module.

-**Thoughts:** I will certainly start using namedtuple where it makes sense in my code.
+**Thoughts:** I am happy to be getting started with the scripting process in Blender.
+I have 3d data in the Gradient Descent notebook I am working on, it might be fun to use Python to try and map objects to that data in Blender.
+As for the collections module, I will certainly start using the namedtuple where it makes sense in my code.

+Day 5: January 8, 2019

+**Today's Progress:** Reviewed file operations.
+Day two of learning about collections module.

+**Thoughts:** The code challenge for this module is more involved.
+Because of frustration last time I am working from a notebook rather than the PyBites environment.
+I couldn't remember the best way to open files but reviewed with a Corey Schafer video.
+It is important to know how to open most files using a context manager but since this challenge is working with CSV data I think it is best for me to use the familiar Pandas functionality.

 **Link to work:**
 <!---